Trying Times Call for Gentle Support

 CCC, CT, MCATD,RMT

-My formal academic training is long, diverse and has offered me the opportunity to work with people of all ages, backgrounds and situations.
-I studied Death, Dying and Bereavement at Wilfrid Laurier University and have a BA degree in Sociology and Psychology from Simon Fraser University.
-I completed my studies in Counselling at Vancouver Community College, which I mainly applied when I worked with young adults at risk in that city.
-I also received a Masters Degree in Adult Training and Development from Schulich School of Business and later studied Death, Dying, and Bereavement at Wilfrid Laurier University.
+My multidisciplinary training confirms my holistic approach to what I do as a grief counsellor.
+I have a BA degree in Sociology and Psychology from Simon Fraser University and studies in Counselling at Vancouver Community College, which I applied while working with young adults at risk in that city.
+I also have a Master’s Degree in Adult Training and Development from the Schulich School of Business and later studied Death, Dying, and Bereavement at Wilfrid Laurier University.
 I am also a Neuro-Linguistic Programming Practitioner with NLP Canada Training.